 How Tall is the Tale?

 The tale of Robin Hood is one of the most enduring legends of all time.
-People have been hearing and telling stories about this lincoln green clad outlaw for centuries and with good reason.
+People have been hearing and telling stories about this lincoln green-clad outlaw for centuries and with good reason.
 Let’s face it; the tale of Robin Hood is a good one.
 Many versions give us intrigue, excitement, violence, love, philanthropy and more.
 This is just the kind of story that people love to hear.
 The question is, is this medieval adventure story based in reality?
-Was Robin Hood a hero?
-More specifically, was Robin Hood real?
+Was he a hero?
+More specifically, was Robin Hood a real person?

 Earliest Descriptions of the Man

 If we were to try to ascertain if Robin Hood is a real person or not, we would probably be most successful using the earliest mentions of him.
 The story has obviously been embellished and some parts outright made up over the centuries.
 Much of what we know about Robin today did not exist when he was first mentioned in the pages of history (mostly in ballads).
 For example, Maid Marion did not exist in the earlier texts, so it is doubtful that if any of the Robin Hood tale is real that she would be part of it.

 He first appeared the ballad “Robin Hood and the Monk“, written in 1450.
 The earliest mentions of Robin Hood said he was a man of the middle-class, so we can probably exclude any knights or nobleman.
 Many of the Merry Men were added in later years as well.
 So, we are really left with Friar Tuck, Little John (John Little), Much and Will Scarlet.
 There is little mention of why Robin is an outlaw (stories regarding this vary in later tellings) and no mention of his good deeds early on, either.